Affordable Estate Planning & Probate Attorneys

 For those for whom probate is a requirement, we do our best to handle all of the details as expeditiously as possible.
 If circumstances permit it, we can often cut corners to shorten and simplify the process.
 During your free initial consultation, we can assess the situation to ensure that such short cuts are an appropriate option for you before the probate is undertaken.Here to Help!

 We also strive to be approachable.
-Every telephone call is answered (or returned) by one of our attorneys.
-Likewise, we do our best to schedule an appointment for new clients within just a few days of their request for a meeting.
+Every telephone call is answered or returned promptly.
+Likewise, we do our best to schedule an appointment for new clients as soon as possible after their request for a meeting.

 Contact the Boise estate planning and probate attorneys at Peters Patchin & Monaghan today at 208-939-2600 to set up your free initial consultation at our offices in Eagle, Idaho.